135 points

 When we analyze data that corresponds with latent variables we have two options:

-1. We can create a Structural Equation Modeling (We won’t cover this topic).
+1. We can create a Structural Equation Modeling (I won’t cover this topic).

 2. We sum all the items to compute a total score.
 This total score will be our approximation to the latent variable.
 (Yes, this is covered in this practice).